 Act like the wealthy

 If you want to be wealthy, then you need to imitate the actions of the wealthy.
 This doesn’t mean setting yourself up with a luxury lifestyle and simply faking it until you make it, all the while keeping your bank account in the red.
 No, instead, this means seeing how successful people take steps to protect their finances and be responsible with their money.
-Most rich people do this with wealth management services that covers many different aspects of financial planning (read this article, if you’d like to know them all), which puts you at a disadvantage.
+Most rich people do this with wealth management services that cover many different aspects of financial planning, which puts you at a disadvantage.
 However, their finances are also probably a lot more complicated than yours, which means you can probably do most of the key aspects of wealth management yourself!

 Make the personal changes that are holding you back